mikelo/mikelo.github.io/_posts/2025-02-13-how-to-write-posts.md

 ---
 ```

-Back in the index.md I simply added an embeded html snippet, which automagically added posts as I add them! pretty cool, eh?
+Back in the index.md I simply added an embeded html snippet, which automagically updated posts as I add them! pretty cool, eh?

 ```html
 {% raw %}